 One of the most effective ways of removing ingrown hairs—and preventing them from occurring in the future—is exfoliation.
 Use an exfoliating bar, like this one from Dove, or an exfoliating mitt, like this one.
 This method scrubs away the thin top layer of skin cells lingering on your skin’s surface, which traps hairs and causes them to become ingrown.

 Toner is one of those overlooked products you might have hiding in your bathroom drawer.
-You probably used it to fight acne in high school, but did you know it can soothe and treat ingrown hairs, too?
+You probably used it to fight acne in high school (or now…ugh), but did you know it can soothe and treat ingrown hairs, too?
 Once a day, wipe your bikini area with a cotton ball dipped in toner that includes salicylic acid, like this one from Neutrogena.
 Skip this step in the day or two following a bikini wax – your skin will be extra-sensitive.

 Remove the hairs yourself – gently!